 It’s all about you.
 We want to help you make the right coverage choices.

 Advertiser Disclosure: We strive to help you make confident insurance decisions.
 Comparison shopping should be easy.
 We partner with top insurance providers.
 This doesn't influence our content.
 Our opinions are our own.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about insurance.
 Our goal is to be an objective, third-party resource for everything insurance related.
 We update our site regularly, and all content is reviewed by insurance experts.

 “Umbrella insurance,” formally known as a “personal umbrella policy,” is one of the best and cheapest insurance policies on the market.

-Unfortunately, it’s also one of the most undersold policies in insurance.
-In fact, an umbrella policy can cost as little as $15 per month for $1,000,000 in coverage.
+In fact, an umbrella policy can cost as little as $15 per month for $1,000,000 dollars in coverage.

+First let’s define the coverage.
 No, were not talking about insuring your umbrella that always flips inside out in the wind.

 Umbrella policies typically start at $1,000,000 in coverage and can go up to $25,000,000 and higher for those with “a lot to lose.”
-They are designed to provide protection for the insured against high dollar lawsuits, which are far more common these days.

 If you cause a car or boat accident or someone is injured on a property you own, you can be sued for much more than the limits of your insurance.